Citizen Initiative Process

 - Ensuring duplicate applications are not sent to Elections Alberta.

-- Ensure canvassers understand and follow the requirements of the legislation and Elections Alberta’s direction for collecting signatures.
+- Ensure canvassers understand and comply with the requirements of the legislation and Elections Alberta’s direction for collecting signatures.

 - Returning all issued canvasser ID badges to Elections Alberta.